Impact Of Modic Type I Changes On Back Pain & Slipped Disc

 Modic Type I changes are inflammatory disorders that can progress quite rapidly.
 They deform the intervertebral disc and adjacent vertebral bodies.
-These changes are found in the anterior third of the superior endplates of the middle lumbar spine in people with no lower back pain.
-However, these changes can be found in both the superior and inferior endplates and are distributed more evenly and to a more significant extent in people with the symptomatic lower back condition.
+These changes are found in the anterior third of the middle lumbar spine’s superior endplates in people with no lower back pain.
+However, these changes can be found in both the superior and inferior endplates and are distributed more evenly and more significantly in people with symptomatic lower back conditions.

-The Modic Type I changes are more commonly noted in the lower segments of the lumbar spine in people with lower back pain and those with sciatica.
-The presence of Modic changes leads to poor outcomes in patients with low back pain as there is persistence acute inflammatory process.
+The Modic Type I changes are more commonly noted in the lower segments of the lumbar spine in lower back pain and those with sciatica.
+Modic changes lead to poor outcomes in patients with low back pain as there is a persistent acute inflammatory process.

-It is proposed that degenerative disc disease without the presence of Modic Type I changes will progress much slower.
+It is proposed that degenerative disc disease without Modic Type I changes will progress much slower.
 As Type I Modic changes progress into Type II Modic changes, there is a decrease in the intensity of low back pain and other radicular symptoms.

 In our centers, we pay particular attention to the Modic changes.
-Modic type I, Modic Type II, Modic Type III will impact the kind of care you receive as well as the frequency and length of treatments.
+Modic type I, Modic Type II, Modic Type III will impact the kind of care you receive and the frequency and length of treatments.
 Unlike others, our research-based system of care can increase your chances of recovery without surgery.

 Our research-based clinical teams of chiropractors and physiotherapists have the skills, knowledge, and technology to treat even the most challenging spine disorder.
-Patients that have a Modic Type I, II, or III changes will certainly require a diagnosis based treatment that targets the entire joint complex (muscles, ligaments, spinal discs, spinal endplate, and spinal bones).
+Patients that have Modic Type I, II, or III changes will certainly require a diagnosis-based treatment that targets the entire joint complex (muscles, ligaments, spinal discs, spinal endplate, and spinal bones).
 In other words, for a patient to recover, the care they receive must be comprehensive.
 When it comes to any Modic changes, the importance of holistic care is paramount.